-- 16.1.1 Every Shareholder in a particular Sub-Fund has the right to require that Sub-Fund to redeem his shares on any Dealing Day unless the value of shares which a Shareholder wishes to redeem will mean that the Shareholder will hold shares with a value less than the required minimum holding of the relevant Sub-Fund, in which case the Shareholder may be required to redeem his entire holding. - 16.1.2 Requests to redeem shares may be made in writing to the Transfer Agency Team of the ACD at the address set out in Appendix 7.
-The ACD may also, at its discretion and by prior agreement, accept instructions to redeem shares from FCA regulated entities by telephone on 0191 500 8807 or 0800 740 8191 or by fax.
-The ACD may accept requests to sell or transfer shares by electronic communication.
-Electronic communication does not include email.
+- 16.1.1 Every Unitholder in a particular Sub-Fund has the right to require that Sub-Fund to redeem his units on any Dealing Day unless the value of units which a Unitholder wishes to redeem will mean that the Unitholder will hold units with a value less than the required minimum holding of the relevant Sub-Fund, in which case the Unitholder may be required to redeem his entire holding. - 16.1.2 Requests to redeem units may be made in writing to the Transfer Agency Team of the Manager at the address set out in Appendix 6.
+The Manager may also, at its discretion and by prior agreement, accept instructions to redeem units from FCA regulated entities by telephone on 0191 500 8807 or 0800 740 8191 or by fax.
+Requests will not be accepted by email.

-Telephone calls may be recorded by the ACD, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information.
+Telephone calls may be recorded by the Manager, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information.